dodobird181/Q-Learning-Tic-Tac-Toe/README.md

 ### Improvements
-Q_learning is a relatively simple algorithm in machine learning, and cannot be used on problems with larger state-spaces (for example: Chess, or Connect-Four), because of the exponential increase in computational complexity (Tic-Tac-Toe alone boasts around 18,000 possible board-states).
+Q_learning is a relatively simple algorithm in machine learning, and cannot be used on problems with larger state-spaces (for example: Chess, or Connect-Four), because of the exponential increase in computational complexity (Tic-Tac-Toe alone boasts a whopping 5,478 legal board-states).

 When I attempted to apply this technique to a connect-four prototype that I built in Python, I immediately noticed poor performance after training for roughly 3-4 hours.
 I then realized that Connect-Four has a state-space around 4,000,000,000,000 and that my feeble laptop could only train about 2 million games every few hours.
 This led to the realization that it would take my laptop 900 years to simply *cover* Connect-Four's state-space.
 Yikes!